jimmaaay/Portfolio/site/content/portfolio/d-carousel.md

 ![g-carousel](/img/portfolio/d-carousel/g-carousel-example.jpg)

-This plugin doesn't have any dependencies and is sitting at just under 4kb (not gzipped).
+This library doesn't have any dependencies and is sitting at just under 4kb (before gzip compression).
 The javascript is only required to make the previous & next buttons functional.
 Meaning the carousel can be used (on devices that let you scroll sideways without a scrollbar) before the javascript is loaded.